 In September and early October 2022, a small field program of prospecting and additional till sampling (for mineral grain counts) was completed.
 Results have been submitted for analysis.
 Preliminary gold values from rock sampling have been received in January 2023 and till results remain outstanding.
-Once the till results are received, a complete analysis and interpretation of all the till results will be completed.
 In general, the nature of the till sampling medium suggests that excessive dilution from far travelled materials greatly supresses the local bedrock signal.
+Additional sampling is planned.